Medgar Evers: Legacy

-Evers was memorialized by leading Mississippi and national authors both black and white: James Baldwin, Margaret Walker, Eudora Welty, and Anne Moody.
+Evers was memorialized by leading Mississippi and national authors James Baldwin, Margaret Walker, Eudora Welty, and Anne Moody.
 In 1963, Evers was posthumously awarded the Spingarn Medal by the NAACP.
-In 1969, Medgar Evers College was established in Brooklyn, New York, as part of the City University of New York.
+Six years later, Medgar Evers College was established in Brooklyn, New York, as part of the City University of New York.

-Evers's widow Myrlie Evers co-wrote the 1967 book For Us, the Living with William Peters.
+Evers' widow, Myrlie, co-wrote the 1967 book For Us, the Living with William Peters.
 In 1983, a television movie was made based on the book.
 Celebrating Evers's life and career, it starred Howard Rollins Jr. and Irene Cara as Medgar and Myrlie Evers, airing on PBS.
 The film won the Writers Guild of America award for Best Adapted Drama.

 In 1969, a community pool in the Central District neighborhood of Seattle, Washington, was named after Evers, honoring his life.

 On June 28, 1992, the city of Jackson, Mississippi, erected a statue in honor of Evers.
-All of Delta Drive (part of U.S. Highway 49) in Jackson was renamed in Evers's honor.
-In December 2004, the Jackson City Council changed the name of the city's airport to Jackson–Medgar Wiley Evers International Airport in his honor.
+All of Delta Drive (part of U.S. Highway 49) in Jackson was renamed in his honor.
+In December 2004, the Jackson City Council changed the name of the city's airport to Jackson–Medgar Wiley Evers International Airport in Evers' honor.

-His widow Myrlie Evers became a noted activist in her own right, eventually serving as national chairperson of the NAACP.
-Myrlie also founded the Medgar Evers Institute in 1998, with the initial goal of preserving and advancing the legacy of Medgar Evers's life's work.
+Evers' widow, Myrlie Evers, became a noted activist in her own right, eventually serving as national chairperson of the NAACP.
+Myrlie also founded the Medgar Evers Institute in 1998, with the initial goal of preserving and advancing the legacy of her husband's life's work.
 Anticipating the commemoration of the 50th anniversary of the assassination of Medgar Evers and recognizing the international leadership role of Myrlie Evers, the Institute's board of directors changed the organization's name to the Medgar and Myrlie Evers Institute.

-Medgar's brother Charles Evers returned to Jackson in July 1963, and served briefly with the NAACP in his slain brother's place.
-He remained involved in Mississippi civil rights activities for many years, and in 1969, was the first African-American mayor elected in the state.
-He died on July 22, 2020, aged 97.
+Evers' brother, Charles, returned to Jackson in July 1963, and served briefly with the NAACP in his brother's place.
+Charles remained involved in Mississippi civil rights activities for many years, and in 1969, was the first African-American mayor elected in the state.
+He died on July 22, 2020, at age 97, in nearby Brandon.